Andamio-Platform/andamio-lesson-coach/working-drafts/33fd1b80469f26abde6b721dd7a3e0dd351ba27890c7cd0855ca665f/lesson-coach-drafts/101-1-run-db-api-locally.md

 Before you begin, ensure you have:

-- [ ] Node.js 20 or higher installed
+* Node.js 20 or higher installed
-- [ ] PostgreSQL database running locally
-- [ ] Git installed and configured
+* Git installed and configured
-- [ ] Basic familiarity with terminal commands
+* Basic familiarity with terminal commands

 ## Overview

-You'll set up the Andamio platform monorepo, configure the database API, and verify it's running.
+You'll set up the Andamio platform monorepo, configure the environment variables, and verify that the database is running.
 The process takes about 10-15 minutes for first-time setup.

 ## Step-by-Step Instructions